zhiburt/tabled/README.md

 `tabled` has a few representations of tables some differs from it's view some from it's implementation details.

 There are situations when you might better use one but not another.
-But sometimes some can be used interchangable.
+But sometimes some can be used interchangeable.

 Bellow you'll find a short list of existing ones.
 You can find a descriptive information about each at the documentation.